 The obvious space and cost efficiencies of co-working spaces are also driving growth and present landlords with ample opportunity to capitalise on what would otherwise be unused floorspace.

 Shared office spaces represent the evolution of the workplace and experts are predicting significant growth in the coming years.
-With this in mind, we delve into co-working and why it’s worth considering for your commercial investment property.
+With this in mind, we delve into co-working and why it’s worth considering for your commercial property.

-How to create a co-working investment property
+How to create a co-working space

 Modernising your office space can seem like an overwhelming and expensive task but it’s actually very simple and can save you thousands in the long term.